 4. The planet Mars is named after him.

-The Roman god is the source of the name Mars, which is the fourth planet in our solar system from the Sun.
-Ancient astronomers associated the planet Mars, the god of war, with bloodshed and conflict because of its reddish hue.
+The Roman god is the source of the name Mars, the fourth planet in our solar system from the Sun.
+Ancient Romans astronomers named the planet after Mars because of its reddish colour, which they associated with bloodshed and conflict.

 5. Mars was a son of Jupiter and Juno.

-It was once thought that Jupiter, the gods’ king, and Juno, their queen, were the parents of Mars.
-His standing in the Roman pantheon was further enhanced by this distinguished ancestry.
+It was once thought that Jupiter, the king of the gods, and Juno, their queen, were the parents of Mars.
+His standing in the Roman Pantheon was even more impressive because of his illustrious family history.

 6. His symbol was the ancile (a sacred shield).

 Mars’s emblem was the Ancile, a holy shield that was deeply connected to him.
-The shield, which represented protection and fighting prowess and was thought to have fallen from the sky, was revered as a heavenly relic.
+The shield, which represented protection and fighting prowess and was thought to have fallen from heaven and Rome would be safe as long as the shield didn’t leave the city.
+Eleven copies of the shield were made by priests to thwart thieves.

 7. Mars was fooled into marrying an old goddess disguised as Minerva.